Pound cake: History

 Over time, the ingredients for pound cake changed.
-Eliza Leslie, who wrote the 1851 edition of Direction for Cookery, used 10 eggs, beat them as lightly as possible, mixed them with a pound of flour, then added the juice of two lemons or three large oranges.
-This changed the flavor and texture of the cake.
+Eliza Leslie, who wrote the 1851 edition of Direction for Cookery, used 10 eggs, beat them as lightly as possible, mixed them with a pound of flour, then added wine, brandy, rose water and the juice of two lemons or three large oranges.
+This changed the flavour and texture of the cake.
 In the 2008 issue of Saveur, James Villas wrote that cake flour would not work in place of all-purpose flour because it lacks the strength to support the heavy batter.

+In some recipes from 19th century cookbooks, fruit was also added to the cake.

 An early variation on this cake replaced some of the flour with cornmeal made from dried corn (maize), which was then called Indian meal.
 A recipe for Indian pound cake was first published in 1828 by Eliza Leslie and later included in The Indian Meal Book, which was published in London in 1846, when people in Ireland were looking for alternatives to expensive wheat flour.

 Variations

 There are numerous variations on the traditional pound cake, with certain countries and regions having distinctive styles.
-These can include the addition of flavoring agents (such as vanilla extract or almond extract) or dried fruit (such as currants or dried cranberries), as well as alterations to the original recipe to change the characteristics of the resulting pound cake.
+These can include the addition of flavouring agents (such as vanilla extract or almond extract) or dried fruit (such as currants or dried cranberries), as well as alterations to the original recipe to change the characteristics of the resulting pound cake.
 For instance, baking soda or baking powder may be incorporated to induce leavening during baking, resulting in a less dense pound cake.
 A cooking oil (typically a vegetable oil) is sometimes substituted for some or all of the butter, which is intended to produce a moister cake.
-Sour cream pound cake is a popular variation in the United States, which involves the substitution of sour cream for some of the butter, which also is intended to produce a moister cake with a tangy flavor.
-Some of these variations may drastically change the texture and flavor of the pound cake, but the name pound cake is often still used.
+Sour cream pound cake is a popular variation in the United States, which involves the substitution of sour cream for some of the butter, which also is intended to produce a moister cake with a tangy flavour.
+Some of these variations may drastically change the texture and flavour of the pound cake, but the name pound cake is often still used.
 Some of the variations are described below.